KishorebtechIT/Traffic-Light-Stumilator/README.md

-In this project I Build a Traffic Light Simulator with Pedestrian Crossing.
+In this project I Build a <b>Traffic Light Simulator with Pedestrian Crossing</b>.

 install depencies using -- "npm install" <br/>
 run app using -- "npm run dev"